Xilinx/ml-suite/examples/classification/README.md

     $ cd ml-suite/examples/classification
     ```

-3. Run example by executing ` run.sh` followed by following parameters:
+3. Run the example by executing ` run.sh` followed by the following parameters:
     - `hardware` Valid values are `aws`, `nimbix` or `1525`
     - `example` - Valid values are `test_classify` or `batch_classify` or `multinet`
     - `kernel size` - Valid values are `med` or `large` - Used to select overlaybins